Terms & Conditions

 Travel companions and baggage will be accommodated at no additional cost on AirMed transports, subject to safety and space constraints, but companions will be responsible for their own airfare on scheduled commercial aircraft.

 (a) Ineligible and Excluded Transports.
-A member who is hospitalized at the time of enrollment, or who was hospitalized within 30 days prior to enrollment for the same or related condition, will not be eligible for transport benefits related to that hospitalization.
-A member being evaluated for or on an organ transplant list prior to enrollment will not be entitled to a transport for conditions related to that transplant.
+For the first 30 days of membership, a member will not be eligible for a transport due to illness or injury if the member was hospitalized for that same or a related condition within 30 days prior to the membership effective date.
+A member being evaluated for an organ transplant list prior to enrollment will not be entitled to a transport for conditions related to that transplant.

 (b) Maximum Number of Transports.
 Membership covers up to two separate transports per year per membership (in total for all members covered under one membership); however, if multiple members who are covered under one membership require simultaneous transport, then each such member will be limited to that one transport.